paolinadoleva/Breakout/README.md

 If you take longer than 7 minutes, I will likely cut you off (don't make me do this)!

+> __NOTE:__ You must submit the presentation to me by the due date.
+I will provide a computer and a clicker for you to work with.
+I will load your presentations ahead of time, so the order will mostly be random.

+### Live Demo (Optional)
+I will allow up to 5 groups per class to show a live demo of their game.
+You __MUST__ make sure that your game works and that you have a machine to present it with (you need an HDMI Port).
+If you choose to show a live demo, you will be given a couple of extra minutes to setup and show the demo.
+Additionally, if you choose this route, you will not need to include screenshots or dedicated slides in your presentation.

+I will send out an email shortly to see who is interested in presenting a live demo.
+The slots will be given on a __First-Come, First-Serve__ basis.
-> __NOTE:__ If you and your partner do not have a way of presenting, please let me know beforehand so that I can download and load your project for your presentation.
+If you have a slot and are no longer able to present, please notify me immediately so that I can reallocate the slot.
-I will use your most up-to-date GitLab version, make sure that all of your changes are pushed and that you give me the correct repository.
+Please keep the live demo as short and concise as possible, do not go over 2 minutes with it.

 ## Submission
 In order to receive credit for this lab, you must be present in lab to present your Breakout game.
 You must also be present for the duration of the lab to watch other groups present, only excused absences will be allowed.
-I will evaluate your presentation in class.
+I will evaluate your presentation during class.

-You must submit your slides to scholar before the start of class.
+Given the number of groups, we will be constrained for time.
+Therefore everyone must have a presentation ready to go.
+In order to facilitate this, I want you to use Google Slides and __share__ your slides with me by the due date.
+Please use your CNU Drive account (associated with your CNU email).
+Please share to the appropriate email address:
+* __mathew.bartgis.11@cnu.edu__
+* __jonathan.hill.15@cnu.edu__

 ## Rubric
-* 25 - Live demo of your game.
-* 40 - Discussion about your project (e.g. Challenges, enjoyment, knowledge gained).
-* 35 - Quality of the presentation.
+* 50 - Quality of your talk.
-  * Quality of the content you present
-  * Quality of your slides
+* 50 - Quality of your slides.

 __Presentation Length:__
 I will take the final score from above and take off points for going under 4 minutes or over 6 minutes.
 For example, a presentation that goes for 6:30 minutes or 3:30 minutes would lose 5 points, while a project that goes for 4:00 minutes exactly or 5:59 minutes would not lose any points.
-> If you use Google Slides, please submit your slides as a PDF (use the download as PDF option).
-Additionally, if you are using Microsoft PowerPoint, I would prefer the slides in a PDF format.

 __Presentation Quality:__
-Keep in mind that YOU should be doing the talking, not your presentations.
+Keep in mind that YOU should be doing the talking, not your slides.
 In other words, __PowerPoint != Presentation__.
 Presentations should convey visual ideas that are difficult to describe.
-They should also contain the basic bullet points to keep you on track during your presentation.
+They should also contain only the basic bullet points to keep you on track during your presentation.
-They should not contain all of your speech, these are affectionately called __word walls__, and make for bad presentations.
+They should not contain all of your speech!
+These layouts are affectionately called __word walls__, and they make for bad presentations.

 # Final Submission
 As mentioned earlier, there will be a final submission for this project.